tomjoht/tomjoht.github.io/_posts/2020/5/2020-05-31-understanding-devaluation-of-techcomm-in-workplace.md

 ## About the Author {#jeremy}

 Jeremy Rosselot-Merritt is a PhD candidate in the [University of Minnesota's Rhetoric and Scientific and Technical Communication (RSTC) program](https://cla.umn.edu/writing-studies/graduate/degrees/ma-phd).
 His 14 years of experience as a technical writer influence his research interests in workplace writing and communication as well as emerging and open source technologies, among other areas.
 He holds a master's degree in technical and scientific communication (MTSC) from Miami University (Ohio).
-Originally from the Cincinnati, Ohio, region, he currently lives in the Minneapolis-St. Paul metro.
 Feel free to follow up at [jrmerritt@umn.edu](mailto:jrmerritt@umn.edu).